 Brian has advised governments, US political campaigns, the North Atlantic Treaty Organization, the European Union, multi-billion-dollar investors, international non-governmental organizations (NGOs) and international politicians.

-Brian has extensive experience in Sub-Saharan African, Middle Eastern, Southeast Asian and United States politics.
-Prior clients include International Crisis Group, the premier conflict-management NGO in the world; the Carter Center, a respected international election-monitoring organization; and large private firms.
+Brian has extensive experience in Sub-Saharan African, Middle Eastern, Southeast Asian and US politics.
+Previous clients include the International Crisis Group, the premier conflict-management NGO in the world; the Carter Center, a respected international election-monitoring organization; and large private firms.
 He has conducted field research, interviewing prime ministers, presidents, ministers, rebels, coup plotters, dissidents and torture victims in an array of countries, including Madagascar, Thailand, Tunisia, Belarus, Côte d’Ivoire, Zambia and Latvia.

-Prior to becoming an academic, Brian worked on US political campaigns, including as the policy director/deputy campaign manager for Mark Dayton’s successful bid for governor of Minnesota in 2010.
+Prior to becoming an academic, Brian worked on US political campaigns, including as the policy director and deputy campaign manager for Mark Dayton’s successful bid for governor of Minnesota in 2010.